eProsima/Discovery-Server/README.md

 |[SOURCES] 	 	| C:\Users\username\Documents\colcon_sources|
 |[BUILD]  	 	| C:\Users\username\Documents\colcon_build  |

-1. Create directory **[BUILD]** where we want to keep the build, install and log compilation results.
+1. Create directory **[BUILD]** where you want to keep the build, install and log compilation results.

-2. If our generator (compiler) of choice is visual studio launch colcon from a visual studio console.
+2. If your generator (compiler) of choice is Visual Studio, launch colcon from a visual studio console.
 Any console can be setup into a visual studio one by executing a batch file.
 For example in VS2017 is usually C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\Tools\VsDevCmd.bat

 3. Compile using the colcon tool.
-If we are using a multi-configuration generator like visual studio we ought to make two calls:
+If you are using a multi-configuration generator like Visual Studio we recommend to build both in debug and release modes:

 		[BUILD]> colcon build --base-paths [SOURCES] --packages-up-to discovery-server --cmake-args -DCOMPILE_EXAMPLES=ON -DCMAKE_BUILD_TYPE=Debug
 		[BUILD]> colcon build --base-paths [SOURCES] --packages-up-to discovery-server --cmake-args -DCOMPILE_EXAMPLES=ON -DCMAKE_BUILD_TYPE=Release

-	If we are using a single configuration tool we make just the above call matching our configuration choice.
+	If you are using a single configuration tool just make above call with your configuration of choice.

-4. In order to run the tests in a multi-configuration generator like visual studio use the following command:
+4. In order to run the tests in a multi-configuration generator like Visual Studio use the following command:

 		[BUILD]> colcon test --base-paths [SOURCES] --packages-select discovery-server --ctest-args -C Debug

-	here --ctest-args allows us to specify the configuration (Debug or Release) we are interested in (names are case sensitive).
-If we are using a single configuration tool --ctest-args flag has no meaning because only the test matching the build (step 3) configuration would run.
+	here --ctest-args allows you to specify the configuration (Debug or Release) of interest (names are case sensitive).
+If you are using a single configuration tool this flag has no effect, as only the test matching the build (step 3) configuration would run.

-5. In order to run the example move to **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable.
-Previously a configuration bat file located within install folder must be run in order to fix suitable environmental values:
+5. In order to run the example, navigate to directory **[BUILD]**/install/discovery-server/examples/HelloWorldExampleDS/bin and run the executable, running first the configuration bat file located within install folder in order to set required environment variables:

 		[BUILD]\install\discovery-server\examples\C++\HelloWorldExampleDS\bin>..\..\..\..\..\local_setup.bat

-	in order to test the helloworld example three consoles setup with the above bat must be launch with different arguments:
+	To test the helloworld example open three consoles, run the above bat file and launch the application with different arguments:

 		[BUILD]\install\discovery-server\examples\C++\HelloWorldExampleDS\bin> HelloWorldExampleDS publisher
 		[BUILD]\install\discovery-server\examples\C++\HelloWorldExampleDS\bin> HelloWorldExampleDS subscriber